Welkro/Vehicle-Fuel-Consumption-Analysis/README.md

 ## **Setting Up Python Environment**

 To set up the Python environment for this project, you need to install Python and the necessary libraries.
-This includes installing LightningChart Python and Pandas.
+This includes installing LightningChart Python, Pandas and Numpy.

 Here's a quick setup guide: